Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Crohn’s disease causes swelling, inflammation, and irritation, which leads to ulceration of the digestive tract.
+Crohn’s disease causes swelling, inflammation, and irritation.
+This leads to ulceration of the digestive tract.
 It is a form of inflammatory bowel disease (IBD) and often affects the small intestine and the colon.
 All layers of the lining of the digestive tract may be affected.
 While this disease has no cure, the symptoms can be treated.
-Help manage your symptoms by following your doctor’s advice and avoiding foods that cause irritation.
+Help manage your symptoms by following your healthcare provider’s advice and avoiding foods that cause irritation.

 Belly pain and cramping